 After passing the knowledge tests and obtaining a CLP, you must make an appointment with a CDL Examiner to take the skills test.
-Federal law requires applicants to hold a CLP for at least 14 days before taking a skills test.
+By Federal Law, you must have your CLP for at least 14 days before you can take a skills test.